Multi-robot task allocation for safe planning against stochastic hazard dynamics: Numerical results

 \textbf{Properties of the safety objective and the guarantees.} There is no computationally tractable approach to obtaining the exact curvature $\alpha$ and the exact submodularity ratio $\gamma$ properties of $F$ (see Definitions~\ref{def:curvature} and~\ref{def:submodularityratio}).
-However, we can confirm that these ratios are non-trivial, $\alpha<1$ and $\gamma>0$, because we verified that $F$ is strictly decreasing in practice.
-Moreover, we obtain computationally efficient ex-post bounds called \textit{greedy-approximate curvature} $\alpha^G \leq \alpha$ and \textit{greedy-approximate submodularity ratio} $\gamma^G \geq \gamma$ using the function evaluations during the execution of the greedy algorithms \cite{bian2017guarantees}.
-For this particular example, we obtained the values $\alpha^G=0.989$ and $\gamma^G=0.525$.
-Hence, we can conclude that the objective function $F$ is neither supermodular nor submodular.
-Although the guarantees of Theorems~\ref{thm:guar_fg} and~\ref{thm:guar_rg} do not necessarily hold for $\alpha^G$ and $\gamma^G$, evaluating \eqref{eq:rearranged_guarantees} at $\alpha^G$ and $\gamma^G$ suggests that the reverse greedy may essentially have a better performance guarantee than the forward greedy.
-This can be attributed to the fact that the function~$F$ is far away from being supermodular, $\alpha^G=0.989$, and this value heavily deteriorates the bound in Theorem~\ref{thm:guar_fg}.
-This observation is confirmed by the actual performances of the algorithms in Table~\ref{tab:results_1}.
+However, we can confirm that these ratios are non-trivial, $\alpha<1$ and $\gamma>0$, because we numerically verified that $F$ is strictly decreasing for our case study.
+Moreover, we obtained ex-post bounds called \textit{greedy-approximate curvature} $\alpha^G \leq \alpha$ and \textit{greedy-approximate submodularity ratio} $\gamma^G \geq \gamma$, see their definitions in \cite{bian2017guarantees}.
+We calculated these bounds using only the function evaluations during the execution of the greedy algorithms instead of taking all possible task allocations into account.
+In literature, they are commonly used as computationally efficient alternatives to these ratios~\cite{bian2017guarantees}.
+For this particular example, we obtained the values $\alpha^G=0.989$ and $\gamma^G=0.525$. \revi{Since $\alpha^G>0$ and $\gamma^G<1$, we can verify that the objective function is indeed nonsupermodular and nonsubmodular, respectively (see Definitions~\ref{def:curvature} and~\ref{def:submodularityratio}).} Although the guarantees of Theorems~\ref{thm:guar_fg} and~\ref{thm:guar_rg} do not necessarily hold for $\alpha^G$ and $\gamma^G$, evaluating \eqref{eq:rearranged_guarantees} at $\alpha^G$ and $\gamma^G$ suggests that the reverse greedy may essentially have a better performance guarantee than the forward greedy for this particular problem instance.
+This can be attributed to the fact that the function~$F$ is far away from being supermodular, $\alpha^G=0.989$, and this heavily deteriorates the bound in Theorem~\ref{thm:guar_fg}.
+This observation is confirmed by the empirical performances in Table~\ref{tab:results_1}.

+\textbf{Additional results.} We provide two studies in appendices.
+The first involves an example where the forward greedy can perform better than the reverse greedy, even though the guarantees suggest otherwise.
+As a remark, both algorithms are close to optimal in this particular instance.
+The second is a large set of randomized examples for different number of robots and tasks.
+For the same robots and tasks, the forward converges faster than the reverse in all cases.
+In the case of the forward, the computation times can decrease as the number of robots increase as this implies avoiding solving the path planning for a high number of allocated tasks.